backube/volsync/README.md

 ## Fork Notes
 **Note**: This is a fork of [backube/volsync](https://github.com/backube/volsync).

+If you need help or have any questions, join the [home-operations](https://discord.com/invite/home-operations) Discord!

 For installation of the Helm Chart from this fork, use:
 ```bash
 helm repo add volsync-fork https://perfectra1n.github.io/volsync/charts
 helm install --create-namespace -n volsync-system volsync volsync-fork/volsync